Skip to main content

 NoRoadsInPackage

-Description: Level AI prepare was run, but no corridors exist / no simple roads are in the model.
-In some circumstances, it can be due to an error where data could be extracted from DWG for road corridors.
+Level AI Prepare was run, but no corridors or simple roads were detected in the model.
+In some cases, this can happen because road corridor data could not be extracted from the DWG.

-Resolution: Ensure either road corridors have been correctly created or simple road corridors using Layout Assist.
+Make sure either road corridors have been created correctly or simple road corridors have been created using Layout Assist.

 AlignmentOverrun

-Description: Side-road alignment continues past junction, crossing the mainline at the T-intersection.
+The side-road alignment continues past the junction and crosses the mainline at the T-intersection.

-Resolution: Edit side-road geometry so its end PI meets the mainline, then rebuild corridors.
+Edit the side-road geometry so its end PI meets the mainline, then rebuild the corridors.

-Description: Curb return alignment has multiple regions; only one region is supported.
+The curb return alignment has multiple regions.
+Only one region is supported.

-Resolution: Set curb return to a single region; add intersection stations via Region Frequency if needed.
+Set the curb return to a single region.
+Add intersection stations using Region Frequency if needed.

 NoCorridorsFound